madalinpopa/ubuntu-server-automation/README.md

     mycloud.com:
 ```
 If you followed the steps in SSH Key Pair Generation Guide, you can use `mycloud.com` as the host name.
 If you used a different host name, replace `mycloud.com` with your VPS host name that you defined in the SSH configuration file.

+In this example, we defined a group named `vps` with a single host named `mycloud.com`.
+You can define multiple hosts and groups in the inventory file based on your requirements.

 After creating the inventory file, update the `site.yml` playbook to use the VPS group or host's name as the target host: